neumino/rethinkdbdash/README.md

   So I would rather not merge pull requests.
 That being said, feedback, bug reports etc. are welcome!

-  If you want to write code, checkout [thinky](https://github.com/neumino/thinky)!
+  If you want to write code, come help with [thinky](https://github.com/neumino/thinky)!